Skip to main content

 How does Lincoln County compare to neighboring counties?

-Lincoln County homeowners pay an estimated $1,843/year - $200 more than neighboring McDuffie County.
+The median Lincoln County homeowner pays $1,643/year (Census ACS 2024) - $252 more than neighboring McDuffie County.
 If you live near the county line, comparable sales from McDuffie County can serve as evidence in your appeal.

 How do I appeal my property tax in Lincoln County?

-File a PT-311A with the Lincoln County Board of Assessors at 210 Humphrey St., PO Box 340, Lincolnton, GA 30817 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Lincoln County Board of Assessors at 210 Humphrey St., PO Box 340, Lincolnton, GA 30817, within 45 days of your notice date.
+Miss that window by a day and Lincolnton-area owners forfeit the whole year.

 What evidence wins a Lincoln County property tax appeal?